Tag Archives: Film Alley

 Frequently Asked Questions

-Faith and Film Dive In Theater Logo
+Faith and Film Spring 2026 Logo

 Q: How is this an ESL class?

-A: You may see a church from time to time offering a conversational English class for immigrants—English as a second language—to help them become more fluent in English.
+A: You may see a church from time to time offering a class in conversational English for immigrants—English as a second language—to help them become more fluent in English.
 Essentially, the Faith and Film classes are entertainment as a second language—helping improve the media literacy and fluency of anyone who watches movies.
 Zion Lutheran Church and School of Walburg has contracted with Parabolic Media to curate a series of classes for anyone interested in registering.

 Q: Why not call it Christianity and Film?